Friedrich Engels Military Academy: Foundation

+The cadets of the academy during the Tag der Republik parade in 1974.

 A permanent political-ideological education and social science qualification arose from East Germany's political environment.
 A clear commitment to the Socialist Unity Party's policy was expected from the teaching staff and the officer hearers.
 It was not until the mid-1980s that their influence eroded and finally led to the dissolution of the Socialist Unity Party party organizations in the National People's Army and the Border Troops of the German Democratic Republic, including the Friedrich Engels Military Academy in December 1989.

 Status

 The military academy had the legal status of a university in East Germany and thus had the right to award graduates and aspirants with academic degrees, such as Graduate Military Scientist, Graduate Engineer, Graduate Social Scientist, Graduate Teacher, and so forth.

 The military academy belonged to the second sector of the East German university system, to the so-called universities with special status.
 However, due to its integration with the National People's Army, there were a few significant differences from civilian universities.